EAT-JBCOMMUNITY/EAT/README.md

 ------------------
 1. Make sure that JBOSS_FOLDER environment variable is set with the path to your JBOSS EAP directory.
 2. Make sure that JBOSS_VERSION environment variable is set with the version of JBOSS EAP Server.
-3. From parent directory execute : gradle test -Pwildfly -Pstandalone -PmoduleName=all (-Pincludemvnredirections)
+3. From parent directory execute : gradle test -Pwildfly-jakarta -Pstandalone -PmoduleName=all (-Pincludemvnredirections)

 HOW TO BUILD EAP ADDITIONAL TESTSUITE INSIDE AN IDE (ECLIPSE, IntelliJ IDEA, NETBEANS)